PepsiPistol/TicTacToe/README.md

 	* A cloud service that hosts our application.
 * Apache Spark
 	* A framework to write web-applications in Java.
-* Jacoco
-	* A library for java that generates our code coverage reports.
 * Selenium
 	* A software testing framework for web-applications.
 It runs our end-to-end tests.
+* Codecov
+	* A service that hosts our code coverage reports.
+* SauceLabs
+	* A cloud-based testing platform that tests selenium code written locally on an external machine.

+# Other tools
+* Jacoco
+	* A library for java that generates our code coverage reports.
 * Gradle
 	* A build tool.
 It automates the whole building process.
-* JDK
-	* Java Development Kit.
-Necessary to develop with Java.
-* Codecov
-	* A service that hosts our code coverage reports.
 * Markdown2Pdf
-	* A service that convert our documentation to .pdf format to be hosted online.
+	* A tool that convert our documentation to .pdf format to be hosted online.